 - 4.1 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
-The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 4.2 In accordance with the suggestion in the Gambling Commission's Guidance to local authorities, this authority has consulted with both the Lancashire Safeguarding Children Board and County Council Children's Integrated Services.
-This Authority considers that the Lancashire Safeguarding Children Board is best able to fulfil the role of advising the Authority about the protection of children from harm for the purposes of Section 157(b) of the Act. - 4.3 The contact details of all the Responsible Authorities under the Gambling Act 2005 are available via the council's website at: www.lancaster.gov.uk and are listed at Appendix 2
+The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and

+- the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 4.2 In accordance with the suggestion in the Gambling Commission's Guidance to local authorities, this authority has consulted with Lancashire Safeguarding Children and Adults Board.
+This Authority considers that it is best able to fulfil the role of advising the Authority about the protection of children from harm for the purposes of Section 157(b) of the Act. - 4.3 The contact details of all the Responsible Authorities under the Gambling Act 2005 are available via the council's website at: www.lancaster.gov.uk and are listed at Appendix 2